-- 1 Press the Menu Select button directly below Optn. - 2 or to Waypoints and press the Menu Select button directly below Sel.

-- 3 or to desired waypoints. - 4 Press the Menu Select button directly below Optn. - or of to Edit Location and press the Menu Select button directly below Sel. - The first number blinks.
+- 1 Press the Menu Select button directly below OPTN. - 2) or ↓ to WAYPOINTS and press the Menu Select button directly below SEL. - 3 ▶ or ◀ to desired waypoints. - 4 Press the Menu Select button directly below OPTN. - 5 or to EDIT LOCATION and press the Menu Select button directly below SEL. - 6 The first number blinks.

-Press to move to the previous number/coordinates.
+Press I to move to the previous number/coordinates.

-Press to move to the next number/coordinates.
+Press > to move to the next number/coordinates.

-Press To or to change the North (N), South (S), East (E) or West (W) direction.
+Press \checkmark or \checkmark to change the North (N), South (S), East (E) or West (W) direction.

-Press the Menu Select button below Edit to change the number/coordinates.
+Press the Menu Select button below EDIT to change the number/coordinates.

-7 A blinking cursor appears in the Edit Location screen.
+A blinking cursor appears in the EDIT LOCATION screen.
+Press 4 to move one space to the left.